 Students whose cases may require action by the committee fall into five categories:

-• Applicants for admission or readmission to the University who have been convicted of a crime involving assaultive or felonious behavior, who have a record of violent behavior, or who have a record of academic dishonesty or disciplinary rule violations elsewhere;
+An applicant for admission or readmission to the University who has been convicted of a crime involving assaultive or felonious behavior, who has a record of violent behavior, or who has a record of academic dishonesty or disciplinary rule violations elsewhere;

-• Students whose behavior, on or off campus, is such that their presence in the University, in the judgment of the committee, poses a serious threat of disruption of the academic process or a continuing danger to other members of the University community, or University property;
+A student whose behavior, on or off campus, is such that his/her presence in the University, in the judgment of the Committee, poses a serious threat of disruption of the academic process or a continuing danger to other members of the University community or University property;

-• Students or applicants who have been arrested and charged with a serious crime of a violent or dangerous nature, or a serious crime that involved placing another person in fear of imminent physical injury or danger, where, in the judgment of the committee, if the students are found guilty, their presence in the University would pose a serious threat of disruption of the academic process or a continuing danger to other members of the University community, or University property;
+A student or applicant for admission who has been arrested and charged with a serious crime of a violent or dangerous nature, or a serious crime that involved placing another person in fear of imminent physical injury or danger, where, in the judgment of the Committee, if the student is found guilty, his/her presence in the University would pose a serious threat of disruption of the academic process or a continuing danger to other members of the University community or University property;

-• Students, charged by the University with a violation of policies concerning illegal drugs, whose continued presence within the University community would, if the charges are true, constitute a clear and immediate danger to the health or welfare of other members of the University community;
+A student, charged by the University with a violation of policies concerning illegal drugs, whose continued presence within the University community would, if the charges are true, constitute a clear and immediate danger to the health or welfare of other members of the University community; or

-• Students whose behavior on or off campus is such that, in the judgment of the committee, they pose a danger to themselves.
+A student whose behavior on or off campus is such that, in the judgment of the Committee, he/she poses a danger to himself/herself.

-Full information on the committee and its procedures is available from the Division of Student Affairs through the office of the Dean of Students.
-The text of the committee’s policy and procedures is on the Web at www.unc.edu/campus/policies/Emergency%20Evaluation%20and%20Action%20Committee%20Policy-Procedures.pdf.
+Additional information on the committee and its procedures is available from Student Affairs through the Office of the Dean of Students.
+The text of the committee's policy and procedures is on the Web at policy.sites.unc.edu/files/2013/04/EEAC.pdf.

 Housing and Residential Education

-For policies and procedures related to living on campus, visit the Housing and Residential Education Web site at housing.unc.edu/sites/housing.unc.edu/files/CLS-2011-2012_0.pdf.
+For policies and procedures related to living on campus, visit the Housing and Residential Education Web site at housing.unc.edu/current-residents/housing-contract/community-living-standards.html

 Transportation and Parking

-Every student at UNC–Chapel Hill and UNC Hospitals who parks an automobile between 7:30 a.m. and 5:00 p.m. on weekdays in the University’s designated reserved parking is required by the Department of Public Safety to obtain and display a parking permit.
+Every student at UNCChapel Hill who parks an automobile during the week in University parking areas is required by UNC Transportation and Parking to obtain and display a parking permit.
 Parking permit holders must park only in specific zones as indicated on their parking permits.
-After 5:00 p.m. on weekdays, however, students may park in any unreserved space except those in resident student lots, which are reserved until 9:00 p.m.
 Please note the signs at the entrances to each lot which detail the hours of enforcement for that parking area.

-Motor vehicle parking permits may be applied for during online registration procedures at the Department of Public Safety.
-Vehicles found parked illegally may be cited by the Department of Public Safety’s Parking Control Division, and subsequent violations may result in further citations, immobilization (“booting”), or towing of the vehicle.
-Citations may be appealed through the Department of Public Safety’s Appeals Office within 10 calendar days upon receipt of the citation.
-Citations can be appealed in person during office hours Monday through Friday from 7:30 a.m. to 5:00 p.m., online at www.dps.unc.edu, or by regular mail.
+Motor vehicle parking permits may be applied for during online registration procedures at UNC Transportation and Parking offices in the Public Safety Building.
+Vehicles found parked illegally may be cited by Transportation and Parking's Parking Control Division, and subsequent violations may result in further citations, immobilization ("booting"), or towing of the vehicle.
+Citations may be appealed through UNC Transportation and Parking's Appeals Office within 10 calendar days upon receipt of the citation.
+Citations can be appealed in person during office hours Monday through Friday from 7:30 a.m. to 5:00 p.m., online at move.unc.edu, or by regular mail.

 The Parking Control Division operates MAP, the cost-free Motorist Assistance Program.
-If a vehicle requires a “jump start” or if the keys are locked inside the vehicle, motorists may call for assistance at 962-8006 (weekdays 7:00 a.m. to 9:00 p.m.).
-During all other times (and on University holidays), the UNC Police Department should be contacted for motorist assistance at 962-8100.
+If a vehicle requires a jump start or if the keys are locked inside the vehicle, motorists may call for assistance at (919) 962-8006 (weekdays 7:00 a.m. to 9:00 p.m.).
+During all other times (and on University holidays), the UNC Police Department should be contacted for motorist assistance at (919) 962-8100.

-The Commuter Alternatives Program (CAP) is an initiative with the goal of reducing campus traffic congestion and parking demand through the promotion and management of viable alternatives to single-occupancy vehicle use at UNC–Chapel Hill.
-It is a free program designed to reward campus community members for the use of bicycling, walking, transit, park and ride services, and ridesharing.
-CAP requires only that a registrant commute to UNC from outside a two-mile radius from the Bell Tower at the center of the campus and not be registered for a parking permit.
-CAP has a listserv, giveaways, prizes, discounts to local merchants, and daily benefits in relation to alternative transportation programs.
-For more information or to request a brochure, call the Department of Public Safety at (919) 962-3951 or visit the student CAP link on the department’s Web site at www.dps.unc.edu/Transit/gettingtowork/CAP/studentcap.cfm.
+The Commuter Alternative Program (CAP, online at move.unc.edu/CAP) is an initiative with the goal of reducing campus traffic congestion and parking demand through the promotion and management of viable alternatives to single-occupancy vehicle use at UNCChapel Hill.
+It is designed to reward campus community members for the use of bicycling, walking, transit, and ridesharing.
+CAP is only available to off-campus students who do not have a parking permit.
+CAP has a listserv, giveaways, prizes, discounts from local merchants, and daily benefits in relation to alternative transportation programs.
+For more information or to request a brochure, call UNC Transportation and Parking at (919) 962-3951 or visit the Web site at dps.unc.edu/CAP.